 - Add a chunky knit throw and linen pillowcases for instant hygge.

-Stick to a tight color palette while layering textures so it feels curated, not chaotic.
+Stick to a tight color palette while you layer textures, so the cabin feels pulled-together rather than chaotic.

 3. Cute (But Mighty) Storage Solutions